alefais/windflow-applications/WordCount/README.md

 * Run the application specifying the same parallelism degree for all the nodes in the system and the generation rate (expressed in tuple/s), where -1 means the maximum possible rate: <br> `./main --pardeg 1 --rate -1`

 <b>NB:</b> Running the application as `./main --help` visualizes all the parameter options.

+<b>NB:</b> The path of the dataset input file containing a text (absolute or relative to `WordCount/` directory) is defined and can be modified in [constants.hpp](https://github.com/alefais/windflow-applications/blob/master/WordCount/includes/util/constants.hpp).

 <b>NB:</b> It is possible to set `FF_BOUNDED_BUFFER` FastFlow macro in the provided Makefile in order to use bounded queues instead of the default unbounded ones.